Failed Sterilisation & Contraception Claims

 Call 0345 872 6666

-If you or your partner have undergone a contraception or sterilisation procedure and have subsequently become pregnant or suffered medical complications, you may be able to make a contraception failure compensation claim.
-The legal experts at JMW have the expertise and experience to provide the legal guidance you need.
+If you or your partner have undergone a sterilisation procedure or have been using contraception and then subsequently become pregnant or suffered medical complications, you may be able to make a compensation claim.
+The experts at JMW have the expertise and experience to provide the legal guidance you need.

 We understand how sensitive this issue can be, and our medical negligence team will treat your claim with the utmost discretion.
-We will support you through every stage of your claim, and work to give you the best possible chance of a positive outcome.
+We will support you through every stage of a failed sterilisation claim, and work to give you the best possible chance of a positive outcome.

-If you have experienced a contraceptive failure due to medical negligence, speak to a member of the team about making a failure of contraception claim.
-Call us today on 0345 872 6666, or complete our online enquiry form to request a call back at a time that's convenient for you.
+If you have experienced a contraception failure or a failed sterilisation procedure due to medical negligence, speak to a member of the team about making a claim.
+Call us today on 0345 872 6666, or complete our online enquiry form to request a call back at a time that is convenient for you.
 We are able to take on cases on a no win, no fee basis.

 On This Page